But just as surely as there are good reasons to use a common name, there’s a case for embracing unusual ones, too.

 Numbers like those are unthinkable today.
-For the 2000s, only Jacob, Michael, Joshua and Matthew commanded more than 1% for boys.
+During the early 2000s, only Jacob, Michael, Joshua and Matthew commanded more than 1% for boys.
 For girls, only Emily could claim the same.

 8. We’re more familiar with unusual names.

-From celebrities’ kids to television characters to the little boy down the street, the more we become accustomed to uncommon appellations, the more they seem familiar – even when we hear them for the first time.
+The more we become accustomed to uncommon names, the more they seem familiar – even when we hear a name for the first time.

 7. All must be spelled.